ALow-Cost Real-Time Framework for Industrial Action Recognition Using Foundation Models: Experiments and Results

-As shown in Table.~\ref{table-1}, the recall and accuracy performance of the YOLOv5-G was significantly lower than that of the YOLOv5-O, except for GI-D ML with $T_{IoU}$ set to 0.3.
-Specifically, although the YOLOv5-O had been fed through industrial scenarios, the recall on TTP-WH ML was only 55.90\% and 54.91\% with $T_{IoU}$ set to be 0.3 and 0.4, respectively, due to over-fitting, making manual intervention necessary to carry out data annotation for scenario changes when using YOLOv5-G. In fact, the YOLOv5-G only obtained 22.13\% and 23.00\% recall with $T_{IoU}$ set to be 0.3 and 0.4, respectively, as shown in Table.~\ref{table-1}.
-This meant that it missed massive operational hand actions which were required for proper IHAR and these undetected objects had to be manually recalled.

-Moreover, we also plotted all hyperparameter combinations to enable a more visual assessment of the three models.
-As shown in Fig. \ref{fig-2}, by testing on three MLs, different recall surfaces were generated.
+We also traversed all hyperparameter combinations to enable a more objective and fair assessment of the three models.
+As shown in Fig.~\ref{f6}, by testing on the MLs, different recall surfaces were generated.
 Specifically, the YOLOv5-G demonstrated noticeably lower accuracy over the YOLOv5-O, while the Grounding DINO exhibited comparable or higher accuracy when only some hyperparameter combinations were selected.
 Moreover, Grounding DINO clearly demonstrated superior recall performance over the other two methods, indicating its strong generalization capabilities across different scenarios as a detection model.
 With suitable hyperparameters, the Grounding DINO could be directly applied to object sifting and detection of annotation systems, effectively reducing manual ACs and minimizing the risk of missing objects.